Almost 400 people winched from stricken cruise liner off Norway

-OSLO (Reuters) - Rescue services had airlifted 397 people to safety from a luxury cruise liner with engine trouble off the coast of Norway by Sunday morning and were preparing to tow the vessel to a nearby port.
+OSLO (Reuters) - Rescue services had airlifted 397 people to safety from a luxury cruise liner with engine trouble off the coast of Norway by Sunday morning and began towing the vessel to a nearby port.

-The Viking Sky, with 1,373 passengers and crew on board, sent out a mayday signal on Saturday as it drifted towards land in the Norwegian Sea.
+The Viking Sky, with 1,373 passengers and crew on board, sent out a mayday signal on Saturday as it drifted toward land in the Norwegian Sea.

+The airlift of passengers from the ship by helicopter was suspended on Sunday morning as two tugboats started steering the vessel toward the port of Molde.

+The tugboats, one in front of the ship and the other behind it, were towing at a speed of 7 knots (13 kilometers per hour).
+The ship is currently about 80 kms from Molde, which is on Norway’s west coast, Norway’s maritime rescue service said.

 The ship was carrying 915 passengers, of whom “a large number” were from the United States and Britain, according to the rescue services.